Belthasaran/rhplay/docs/ALERT_REPLACEMENT_TESTING.md

 ## Remaining Instances

-There are still approximately 174 instances of `alert()` and `confirm()` remaining in the file.
+There are still approximately 137 instances of `alert()` and `confirm()` remaining in the file.
 These should be replaced in future passes, focusing on:
-- Nostr publishing functions
-- Profile Guard functions
-- Admin keypair management functions (additional instances)
-- Secret key management functions
 - Game staging and launch functions
 - Settings and configuration functions
 - Additional profile management functions
+- File association functions
+- USBFXP and USB2SNES functions
+- Additional validation and error messages